 What's the difference between Moccamaster models?

-Don’t worry, you’re not the only one.
+Don’t worry; you’re not the only one.
 Even the dealers can’t always answer the difference between the different Moccamasters on the market.

 Common to all of them is the powerful effect on the heating element, the fast brewing time and the even spread of water over the coffee.
-All machines have a volume of 1.25 liters, a power of 1520W and a brewing time of about 6 minutes.
+All machines have a volume of 1.25 litres, a power of 1520W and a brewing time of about 6 minutes.